gaevoy/gaevoy.github.io/_posts/2023-11-14-learn-enum-flags-csharp.md

 ﻿---
 published: true
-title: A Comprehensive Guide to Mastering C# Enum Flags
+title: Learn C# Enum Flags by Doing
 description: Unlock the potential of Enum Flags in C# with our comprehensive guide.
 Learn how to simplify your code with the SetFlag method and understand bitwise operations.
 layout: post
 tags: [dotnet, dotnet-core, csharp, enum]